 Under the name Jamie, Jon and Jerry, the band went on to record three singles for Decca in 1967 - one of which was produced by the legendary record producer and A&R executive, Dick Rowe who unfortunately turned down The Beatles but made up for it by signing The Rolling Stones.
 Furthermore, Jamie, Jon and Jerry toured with Clodagh Rodgers (Come Back and Shake Me) and Hank Locklin the same year and supported artists such as Tammy Wynette (Stand By Your Man), Del Reeves (Girl On The Billboard) and Carl Belew (Your Pretty Brown Eyes) who all made short promotional tours to England and performed at US Air Force bases and, one or two of the larger venues on the 'Fullers Circuit'.

 When bass player Jamie Gunn made the decision that he was going to quit the band, in the early part of 1968, to take a break from full-time musicianship, sadly that spelt the end for Jamie, Jon and Jerry.
-The remaining members of the band - Jon, Jerry and drummer, Jed Kelly evolved into The Jon Derek Group with the addition of Albert Lee on lead guitar and 'Dave Sholl' (ex Johnny and The Hayriders) on bass.
+The remaining members of the band - Jon, Jerry and drummer, Jed Kelly evolved into The Jon Derek Group with the addition of Albert Lee on lead guitar, who by this time had told Chris Farlowe that he was leaving to join a country band, and 'Dave Sholl' (ex Johnny and The Hayriders) on bass.
 This was a skeleton band primarily put together so as to honour any outstanding bookings and, to act as 'backing band' to Irish singer, Clodagh Rodgers on all her forthcoming TV and Radio appearances.

 Albert Lee was quoted to have said in an interview in 2013, "Jon was the driving force behind Country Fever as he had the contacts and therefore secured the work."
 In the latter part of 1968, they toured with Rose Maddox (Sing A Little Song Of Heartache), Jody Miller (Queen of the House) and Guy Mitchell (Singing The Blues).
 In 1969, they were invited to join the 'RCA Stars In Concert' tour with 'Mr Guitar', Chet Atkins, George Hamilton IV (Abilene), Skeeter Davis (The End of the World), Connie Smith (Once A Day), Nat Stuckey (Sweet Thang) and Bobby Bare (Detroit City) which comprised of two UK dates - the 'Walthamstow Granada' and the 'Royal Albert Hall' + two weeks in Europe taking in Germany, The Netherlands, Denmark, Finland, Sweden and Norway.
 As well as having their own spot on the show, Country Fever also backed Connie Smith and Nat Stuckey throughout the tour.
 Connie Smith was so impressed with the band that she was quoted to have said that if she could have afforded them, she would have liked to have taken them back with her to the US as her backing group.
 Nat Stuckey was equally impressed and announced on stage one night that he would love to record with them in the UK.
 Unfortunately, neither materialised but Nat Stuckey did return to the US and name his next album after them - 'Country Fever'.
 Before the year was out, Country Fever toured extensively with Hank Locklin which included a date at Dundee's 'Caird Hall' and also featured The Humblebums (Billy Connolly and Gerry Rafferty).

 The media reported that 'Country Fever' achieved more progress in the year of 1969 than any other British country music band.
 They received a 'Certificate of Merit' in February 1970 for their outstanding contributions to British country music from the 'CMA of Great Britain'.
-Furthermore, they were also voted 'Best Group' by the 'British Country Music Association', ironically, just at the time guitarist Albert Lee decided to move on to other ventures.
+Furthermore, they were also voted 'Best Group' by the 'British Country Music Association', ironically, just at the time guitarist Albert Lee had decided to move on to other ventures because he was fed up of being expected to play the same old Jim Reeves and Johnny Cash imitations each night.
+He was quoted to have said, "If you did something slightly away from the norm, you were a rock 'n' roll band - there was no compromise.
+Then I used to sing Roger Miller's 'Dang Me' and people would call it jazz!"
 In March 1970, Jon made his first appearance at stalwart promoter, Mervyn Conn's 'International Festival of Country Music' known more commonly as the ‘Wembley Country Music Festivals’.
 Together with Country Fever.
 They appeared in their own right and also backed on the same show American artists, Don Gibson (Sea Of Heartbreak), Charlie Walker (Pick Me Up On Your Way Down) and lesser known artists, Durward Erwin and Willard Pierce.
 Two days after the festival, Jon Derek, Jerry Hogan and Albert Lee of Country Fever (augmented by another band's bass player and drummer) backed Don Gibson again at the 'Nashville Room' in London's west Kensington.
-Also appearing on the same show was the 'Coal Miner's Daughter' Loretta Lynn and her band .
+Also appearing was Loretta Lynn and her band .

 Albert Lee was replaced by Roger Dean (ex John Mayall and The Bluesbreakers).
 Roger would become one of a never-ending change of talented musicians to pass through Country Fever over the next few years with others including; Adrian Legg, Graham Walker, Malcolm Hamerston and Rod Clark.
 Country Fever went on to win 'Top UK Country Group' at the 'Billboard International Country Music Association Awards' in 1971.
 Jon was photographed with the award together with fellow winners, Loretta Lynn (Top US Female Singer), George Hamilton IV (Top US Male Singer) and Tompall Glaser and The Glaser Brothers (Top US Group).
 Country Fever's busy schedule never relented, they became the most sought after band on the British country music scene.
 They made two more 'Wembley Festival' appearances in 1972 and 1973, released a number of singles and albums for record labels 'Rediffusion', 'Lucky', 'Pye' and 'Decca' including the critically acclaimed; 'Listen To The Country Fever' (1970) and 'A New Dimension' (1971) - recorded many sessions for the BBC and were often heard guesting on such radio programmes as ‘Country Meets Folk’, 'The Terry Wogan Show', ‘The Sam Costa Show’, 'The Dave Cash Show' and 'The Jimmy Young Show'.
 Television appearances included 'Walk Right In', 'Colour Me Pop', 'Late Night Line-Up', 'Sing Country' and 'The George Hamilton IV Show'.
 They also backed a string of star names such as Slim Whitman (Rose Marie), Charley Pride (Crystal Chandeliers), Anne Murray (You Needed Me), Del Reeves (Girl On The Billboard), Jeanne Pruett (Satin Sheets), and Wanda Jackson (Let's Have A Party) - furthermore, there were extensive tours with Hank Locklin (Please Help Me I'm Falling), Jerry Lee Lewis (Great Balls Of Fire), George Hamilton IV (Abilene) and The Stoneman Family plus a UK, Ireland and European tour with Marvin Rainwater (Gonna Find Me A Bluebird), with whom they recorded an album in 1972, 'Marvin Rainwater Gets Country Fever' which was released on the 'Philips Records' label - an exciting collaboration of both UK artist and UK band.
 Not since his 1958 chart topping hit 'Whole Lotta Woman' had Marvin been back to the UK.
 This tour proved to be the first of many he would make across 'the big pond' in the next 20 years and the start of a long friendship between Marvin Rainwater and Jon Derek.